chdsbd/kodiak/README.md

 ### Testing on a Live Repo

-Due to the nature of a GitHub bot, the testing relies largley on mocks.
+Due to the nature of a GitHub bot, testing relies largely on mocks.
 For testing to see if a given feature will work it is recommended to create a GitHub App and a testing GitHub repo.